-Informal inquiries are welcome (firstname.lastname@example.org).
+Informal inquiries are always welcome (firstname.lastname@example.org).
 Formal applicants should send a letter of interest, CV and list of references to:

 Susannah Rankin, Ph.D.